keshavmandayam/GasPrices/README.md

 ## Solution

-> My solution is provide the user with a list of the nearby gas stations ordered either by price or distance from the user themselves.
+> My solution is geolocate the user and provide them with a list of the nearby gas stations ordered either by price or distance from the user themselves.

 ## Quote from CEO